GiDHome/gid_smart_wizard/README.md

 See an example in the function Cmas2d::StartWizard of the [example](https://github.com/GiDHome/cmas2d_customlib_wizard)

 #### Controller
 In the controller, all the functions must belong to the namespace declared in smart_wizard::SetWizardNamespace.
+See an example in the file Wizard_Steps.tcl of the [example](https://github.com/GiDHome/cmas2d_customlib_wizard)

 For each step defined in the xml, you must define the function that implements that step:
 * **your_wizard_namespace::your_wizard_step_id** window_tk_path -> You receive the tk path, of the main frame of the wizard window.
 There you can place in tcl/tk the widgets that you want, or use the automatic system (This is why this package is useful).